Energy Efficiency Research

 - Provide relevant household equipment data to support electricity load forecasting.

-Detailed REUS results can be found in the Dynamic Reporting Tool, which is available upon request.
+Detailed REUS results can be found in the Dynamic Reporting Tool.
 This tool summarizes the REUS results and allows users to query data for specific regions, housing types, etc.

 For more information about the REUS, please email email@example.com.
 Please allow a minimum of three business days for a response.